LADSoft/OrangeC/doc/adl.md

 ```

 Here the name field shows a reference to address-related variable class 'reg8'.
 Since reg is of class type reg8 if the name is `cl` it would match the `Name` attribute.
 Then in the coding, the statement 'reg.Ord':3 would take the 'Ord' attribute value from the `Instance` definition of `cl`, e.g. the result would be to encode the value 1 into 3 bits.

-#### Double Registers group

-Double Registers are an experimental feature that isn't currently supported.
-It will probably be moved to the `Compiling` entity at some future time.
-A current ADL file may omit them.

 #### Addressing Modes group